 My background as a health and wellness blogger

 My journey to becoming a coach, author, and blogger started in mid-2015.
 I was completely burnt out at my corporate fashion job and knew that I wanted to impact others’ lives with my work.

 Like many, it was my journey that inspired me.

 As a recovering people-pleaser, I had finally started to take back control of my life.
 I enrolled as a student at the Institute for Integrative Nutrition and focused my attention on learning new nutritional theories and a holistic perspective.

 My coaching business continued to grow, and I found myself loving the process of writing.
 Between blog posts and weekly newsletters, I felt like I had finally found my voice.

 In 2016, I published my first book, Boundaries with Soul.

-Check out my four tips below to get started on your blog!
+Keep reading to learn my four tips to get started on your health and wellness blog today.